CSE Academic Advising FAQ

 Your college academic advisor is a professional staff member who serves as your primary point-of-contact for academic planning and questions.
 College academic advisors provide resources for academic success, personal wellbeing, and goal setting.
 You can learn more about academic advising on the CSE Academic Advising webpage.
 Although your college academic advisor will be available to you throughout your undergraduate career, they will primarily work with you prior to admission to your major (we call this “pre-major” advising).

 If you have not yet been admitted to your major, you are encouraged to use the online scheduling tool first to schedule an appointment with your college academic advisor.
-You may also contact the front desk of the CSE Academic Advising and Career Center (612-624-2890) in Lind Hall, Suite 105 to schedule an appointment.
-More information can be found about appointment scheduling at on the CSE Academic Advising webpage.
+You may also contact the front desk of the CSE Academic Advising and Career Center (612-624-2890), temporarily located in 10 Church St. SE, Suite 300, Minneapolis, to schedule an appointment.
+More information can be found about appointment scheduling on the CSE Academic Advising webpage.

 Honors students should check their academic advisor’s availability, or call 612-624-5522 to schedule an appointment.